ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 You can download the data, and some helpful Python cheatsheets from <a href="https://github.com/ourcodingclub/CC-python-intro" target="_blank">this github repository</a>.
 Clone and download the repo as a zipfile by pressing the big green button, then unzip it.
 You should then save any python scripts to that folder, so they can access the data easily.

-Alternatively, you can fork <a href="https://github.com/ourcodingclub/CC-time-series" target="_blank">the repository</a> to your own Github account and then clone it using the HTTPS/SSH link.
+Alternatively, you can fork <a href="https://github.com/ourcodingclub/CC-python-intro" target="_blank">the repository</a> to your own Github account and then clone it using the HTTPS/SSH link.
 For more details on how to register on Github, download Git and use version control, please check out our <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">previous tutorial.</a>

-You can have a look at all the data via the <a href="https://www.ed.ac.uk/geosciences/weather-station/weather-station-data" taget="_blank">link to the station webpage</a>, but for ease of use, we've provided the data file <a href="https://github.com/ourcodingclub/CC-time-series" target="_blank">in the repo you just downloaded</a>.
+You can have a look at all the data via the <a href="https://www.ed.ac.uk/geosciences/weather-station/weather-station-data" taget="_blank">link to the station webpage</a>, but for ease of use, we've provided the data file <a href="https://github.com/ourcodingclub/CC-python-intro" target="_blank">in the repo you just downloaded</a>.
 Specifically, the data comes from <a href="https://www.metoffice.gov.uk/barometer/uk-storm-centre/storm-eleanor" target="_blank">Storm Eleanor</a>, which passed over the UK and Edinburgh on the 2nd-3rd January 2018.

-You will need to download the following file for this tutorial:

 <a name="reading"></a>